Program Information for Summer 2019

 The REU program is supported by an award from the U.S. National Science Foundation (Award #1659085) to Yale University as part of the Research Experiences for Undergraduates Program.
 The REU program has both scientific and societal benefits integrating research and education.
 The broad goal of the Comparative and Developmental Origins of Social Cognition REU Site is to provide students from under-represented backgrounds with joint training in developmental and comparative psychology research.
 Students will gain experience investigating the origins of human social cognition from two different but related perspectives: developmental studies testing human children’s social understanding and comparative studies examining social cognition in domesticated dogs.
 The REU is coordinated by Psychology professors Dr. Laurie Santos and Dr. Yarrow Dunham.

 REU students will have a rare opportunity to participate in all aspects of the research process: research design, subject recruitment, stimulus generation, data collection, data entry, coding, and statistical analysis.
 In addition, students will have the opportunity to interact as colleagues: participating in weekly lab meetings, reading current literature, contributing to theoretical discussions regarding the comparative and developmental origins of social cognition, and attending a professional development series focusing on topics such as applying to graduate school, getting the most out of your undergraduate career, etc. Students will meet weekly with a graduate student mentor, and the PI and co-PI will attend bi-monthly social events.
 Please note that students must commit to the full 40 hrs/week 10 week program, and must commit to working a number of weekends.

-The REU Fellowship includes an $500/week stipend for housing and living expenses and can cover limited travel costs.
+The REU Fellowship includes a $500/week stipend for housing and living expenses and can cover limited travel costs.
 Students will be expected to find their own housing.

 Our interns will also have the opportunity to take part in professional development training.
 Each intern will be assigned a graduate student mentor that they will meet with biweekly.
 In addition, interns will attend a weekly professional development workshop, in which they will have the opportunity to learn about applying to graduate school and life in academia.
 Past workshop topics have included “Getting the most out of undergrad,” “What’s grad school really like?” and “Workshopping personal statements.”